a-tharva/fort/README.md

 ## Development
 Still working on this project.<br>
 The Erase functionality is currently not provided as it creates some issues, will add that in future.<br>
-More functions like displaying * while typing password will be added after I finish some other projects.
+More functions like displaying * while typing password will be added after I finish some other projects.<br>
+Next version will store everything in sqlite database instead of storing user details in json file.<br>
+Copy Key option will be added to store seperate as user want.